FireworksProject/jfdi/docs/create-devbox.md

 Create a Development Vagrant Box
 ================================
-From time to time, we'll want to update and rebuild the base Vagrant Virtual Machine image used for development.
+From time to time, we'll neet to update and rebuild the JFDI Vagrant box (virtual machine image) used for development.
 Here is how that can be done:

 ### 1) Download a Base Box
 We're using Ubuntu 12.04 Precise on Digital Ocean, so that's what we'll use for